matxx/feh-peeler/README.md

 ### QoL

+1. units filter on "has prf weap", "has prf skill" (triple way)
+1. units filter on ratings/grades
 1. how does tarteaucitron work when changing locale ? [this](https://github.com/AmauriC/tarteaucitron.js/issues/353#issuecomment-536913252) suggests you have to reload the page
-1. units filter on "has prf weap", "has prf skill" (triple way)
 1. missing translations in `pages/units-maximum-scores.vue` (alerts on each score)
-1. complex filters for "/skills-fodders"
 1. replace all assets with spritesheets

 ### Fixes